-The northern gastric-brooding frog was a moderately large squat frog with males and females approximately 55.7 to 58 mm (2.19 to 2.28 in) and 62.2 to 83 mm (2.45 to 3.27 in) in length respectively.
+The northern gastric-brooding frog was a moderately large squat frog with males and females approximately 55.7 to 58 mm and 62.2 to 83 mm in length respectively.
 The dorsal surface was pale brown in colour with darker patches and a granular texture.
 Large skin projections were present on the upper eyelid.
 The ventral surface was smooth, white or brown in colour, with bright yellow to orange colouration on the abdomen and undersides of the limbs.
 The tympanum (ear cavity) was not visible externally.
-The snout was blunt, fingers free and the toes fully webbed (Cogger 2000; Mahony et al. 1984).
+The snout was blunt, fingers free and the toes fully webbed (Mahony et al., 1984; Cogger 2000).